Lecture 2-5: Transport

 -- Exercise: -- transport-cancel p b j = {!!}

-in hand, we can show that transport p
+With transport-cancel in hand, we can show that transport p is

 path→equiv : A ≡ B → A ≃ B -- ExercisE: -- path→equiv p = inv→equiv (transport p) {!!} {!!} {!!} path→equiv p = inv→equiv (transport p) (transport (sym p)) (transport-cancel p) (transport-cancel (sym p))